imagarg01/LearningStuff/docs/java/VirtualThread.md

 You can see there is no benefit of using virtual thread for cpu intensive operation.
 In all cases here all core CPU was busy.
 One sample
 ![CPU Intensive Operation](./images/cpu-intensive.png)

+## Internal implementation details

+Virtual thread works on Continuation programming technique.
+Continuation allows a program to pause on a specific point and later resume execution from where it left off.

+Java has provided a Continuation API provides a way for program to capture its current state, including its call stack, its local variables and later restore them to resume the execution.

+**Note**: Continuation API of java is not supposed to be used by application developers.
+For now, it only used by jdk to implement Virtual thread.

+In JDK "java.lang.VirtualThread" has a inner class named as VThreadContinuation, it extends Continuation and overrides relevant method.
+- Whenever Continuation.yield() get called it preserve the current state in a instance of ContinuationScope.
+- Again when run method of Continuation get called it resume from the same state saved before.

 ## Few questions

 I will explain these in near future, for now lets treat them as food for thought.